Robust Trust: Main Results

 \subsection{Minimal Viable Alignment}

-In this section, we derive bounds on the alignment probability $\al$ above which informative communication can be supported between the adviser and the agent.
-In other words, we ask when the trust region used by the agent is non-trivial.
+In this section, we derive bounds on the alignment probability $\al$ above which the agent finds it worthwhile to consult the adviser.
+Equivalently, we characterize the threshold at which the agent’s trust region becomes nontrivial.

 Formally, define the value of an adviser as